ozfortress/ozfortress_docs/docs/rules/global.md

 The Player Pool is the area of each team where players invited to the team are listed publically.
 Players within the Player Pool that are not on the Active Roster are counted as Mercenaries.

 ### 2.7.6.
 Emergency Transfers
 Emergency Transfers are granted by the staff team for situations where teams have an unavoidable player loss on their roster.
 The number of players granted and conditions are heavily case-by-case and up to the discretion of the staff team.
-The best way to request this process is via our support bot Alfred, as the entire staff team will immediately be able to see the request, but you can message your division or region administrator if need be.
+The best way to request this process is through our Discord's support ticket system as the entire staff team will immediately be able to see the request, but you can message your division's League Admin if need be.

 ### 2.8.
 Exclusions
 Exclusions will be applied for repeated major rule breaches by a player or team.
 An exclusion will result in the immediate ejection of the player or team from the league, with potential prohibitions from playing in future competitions.
 In serious cases, exclusions may apply for first offences.
 Players/Teams can incur exclusions through our Infractions system as well, [which can be viewed here](https://docs.ozfortress.com/rules/infractions/).